 The concept describes the general technical requirements for the supply and implementation of the Laboratory Information System (LIS) for the public health laboratory network which is a software suite designed to automate laboratory processes, manage the quality of laboratory research and optimize the work of medical personnel.
-The requirements for the software, quality and technical characteristics are described in detail in the technical specifications (TS).
+The requirements for the software, quality and technical characteristics are described in detail in the technical specification (TS).

 Software definition and its components: